QuantEcon/lecture-python.myst/lectures/svd_intro.md

  * dynamic mode decomposition (DMD)

- Each of these can be thought of as data-reduction methods that are designed to capture principal patterns in data by projecting data onto a limited set of factors.
+ Each of these can be thought of as data-reduction methods that are designed to capture salient patterns in data by projecting data onto a limited set of factors.

 ##  The Setup

 Let $X$ be an $m \times n$ matrix of rank $r$.

+Necessarily, $r \leq \min(m,n)$.

 In this lecture, we'll think of $X$ as a matrix of **data**.